Auto-da-fé: History

 This uniformity brought with it new sources of anxiety.
 "The mistrust of the Jew as an outsider gave way to an even more alarming fear of the converso as an insider".
 The differences between religious classes had formerly been very clear.
 Laws and customs codified Christian dominance in Spain.
 Once the Jews converted, however, many Christian Spaniards believed that they no longer knew whom they could trust and who could possibly be a treacherous heretic at heart.

 In an attempt to assuage these fears, Limpieza de sangre (Purity of Blood) laws were put in place that traced the bloodline of Christians New and Old to see if they had Jewish ancestry.
 In doing so, Spain divided its Christian class along ethnic and religious lines, "othering" those with Jewish blood much as it had prior to conversion.
 Influential Christians believed that there was something different in the essence and soul of the person that could not be cured by religious conversion.
-With these laws came the resurgence of the blood libel.

 On 1 November 1478, Ferdinand II of Aragon and Isabella I of Castile received permission from Pope Sixtus IV to name inquisitors throughout their domains in order to protect Catholicism as the one true Christian faith.
 The decree originally applied to the Crown of Castile—the domain of Isabella—but in 1483 Ferdinand extended it to his domain of the Crown of Aragon.
 Autos de fé became quite popular throughout the Spanish realm, competing with bullfights for the public's attention and attended by royalty.
 Though Ferdinand's action met with occasional resistance and resulted in the assassination of the inquisitor Pedro de Arbués by converted Jews in 1485, between 1487 and 1505 the processing and trying of more than 1,000 heretics was recorded by the Barcelona chapter, of whom only 25 were ultimately absolved.